RainbowCoder/p5js_sketch/README.md

-# p5js_sketch
+# P5js_sketch
-Showing how to host p5.js sketch with github pages
+Here, I am showing you how to host [p5.js](https://p5js.org) sketch with [Github Pages](https://pages.github.com/)!
+Be sure to watch the entire tutorial when you don't know how to use Github Pages!